Dhghomon/finance-tool/readme.md

 Todo:

+- Big todo: Change to channel implementation.
+State and FinanceApi sit in their own threads and receive and send commands.
+State simply receives commands, updates itself and draws.
+If it gets an API call request then it send it to FinanceApi and redraws.
+Once FinanceApi is done then it sends the command to State which will then update the request window.
+End result is no more waiting for long api calls.
+Compiles again, still WIP with many todo()! in places for methods that haven't been uncommented yet

 - Allow API choice on top left block via arrow keys - partially done (left + right keys work) Add up and down later
 - Find company automatically instead of having to remember symbol and moving to company profile to manually type in
 - Now has default info if market doesn't change so probably don't need to bring in default info for a bunch of markets. todo: think about *maybe* a scoped thread for this call because it takes a long time